(Nonequilibrium) dynamics of diffusion processes with non-conservative drifts: A detour: Brownian motion in a magnetic field.

 In Refs. \cite{czopnik,czopnik1} one can find detailed derivations, which we skip in the present paper.
 An important outcome is that any appropriate probability density function $\rho(\vec{u},t)$ is a solution of the Fokker-Planck equation of the form (2): \be \partial _t \rho = q \Delta _{\vec{u}} \rho - \omega _c \left[\nabla _{\vec{u}}\times {\vec{u} \rho }\right]_{i=3} =q \Delta _{\vec{u}} \rho - (\vec{\nabla }_{\vec{u}}\cdot \vec{F}) \rho = L^*_{\vec{u}} \rho , \ee where \be \vec{F}(\vec{u}) = \omega _c (u_2,-u_1,0). \ee The underlying Markovian process in the velocity space is time homogeneous, and has a transition probability density obeying the initial condition $p(\vec{v}_0,0, \vec{u},t) \rightarrow \delta ^3(\vec{u}- \vec{v}_0)$ as $t\rightarrow 0$: \be p(\vec{v_0},0,\vec{u},t) = \left( {\frac{1}{4\pi qt}}\right)^{3/2} \, \exp \left( - {\frac{(\vec{u} - U(t)\vec{v}_0)^2}{4qt}}\right). \ee Here, the rotation matrix $U(t)= \exp ( - t\Lambda )$ reads: \be U(t) = \left(

-\right). \ee The transition pdf (29) is a solution of the Fokker-Planck equation (27).
-An extension of of $p(\vec{v_0},0,\vec{u},t)$ to the general form of the transition pdf $p(\vec{v},s,\vec{u},t)$ is immediate.
-The time-homogeneity of the process implies that we can replace the $t$ by $(t-s)$ label, in conjunction with the replacement of $\vec{v}_0$ by $\vec{v}$, in the formulas (29), (30).
+\right). \ee The transition pdf (40) is a solution of the Fokker-Planck equation (38).
+An extension of $p(\vec{v_0},0,\vec{u},t)$ to the general form of the transition pdf $p(\vec{v},s,\vec{u},t)$ is immediate.
+The time-homogeneity of the process implies that we can replace the $t$ by $(t-s)$ label, in conjunction with the replacement of $\vec{v}_0$ by $\vec{v}$, in the formula (40).